Your Child's Immunizations: Hepatitis B Vaccine (HBV)

 When to Call the Doctor

-- Call if you're not sure of the recommended schedule for the hepatitis B vaccine.
+- Call if you're not sure of the recommended schedule for the HBV.

-- Call if you have concerns about your own HBV carrier state.
+- Call if you have concerns about your own hepatitis B carrier state.

 - Call if moderate or serious side effects appear after your child has received an HBV injection.